 These are stances in which you will be standing erect or nearly erect during the time you hold the stance.
 Some of these stances require very little effort or skill, while others can be quite demanding.
 Of course, we start with perhaps the most demanding stance first.

 Hangetsu Dachi is very similar to Sanchin Dachi with the exception that Hangetsu Dachi has the feet a bit more separated (front to back).
 In Hangetsu Dachi there is roughly one foot-length distance between the heel of the front foot and the toes of the back foot, though this should not be considered an exact measurement.
-The stance retains the twisting and tension aspects of Sanchin Dachi and is therefore a very stable stance.
+The stance maintains the twisting and tension aspects of Sanchin Dachi and is, therefore, a very stable stance.

 Hangetsu Dachi is often called the Half Moon Stance and is sometimes referred to as the Inward Tension Stance.

 While practicing this stance have a training partner try to move you in various directions.
 Have them press you toward every angle of the Octagon to see where the benefits and weaknesses of this stance can be found.
 Also, have your training partner try to pull you forward and at times downward in the direction of each Octagon angle to better appreciate where this stance is beneficial.

 You might then elect to compare and contrast Hangetsu Dachi and Sanchin Dachi to understand where one stance may be more applicable than the other.

 We should also note that Hangetsu Dachi is used extensively in the Hangetsu Kata practiced by Shotokan Karate and several other styles.
 Portions of the Kata are done slowly to stress the importance of Hangetsu Dachi in developing more effective breathing and energy generation.